Quincy-Fer/Nike-Website--Tailwind/README.md

 - Clone the repository --> Git clone and cd into directory
 - Install dependecies --> npm install
-- Run the dev server --> npm run dev
+- Run the build --> npm run build
+- See preview of final build --> npm run preview
-- Open the app in your browser --> Visit http://localhost:5173/ in your browser
+- Visit http://localhost:4173/ in your browser